-Working alongside Chester Zoo, we currently offer school's in the North West three workshops - Wildlife Connections, Sing for Songbirds and Sustainable Palm Oil for KST 1 & 2 and SEN.
+We have now been working alongside Chester Zoo for three years, and currently offer school's in the North West three interactive performance workshops - Wildlife Connections, Sing for Songbirds and Sustainable Palm Oil for KST 2 and SEN.

-Sustainable Palm Oil project introduces the idea that making one change at the checkout can help in the fight to save our rainforests and the animals that live their.
+Sustainable Palm Oil project introduces the idea that making one change at the checkout can help in the fight to save our rainforests and the animals that live their like Chocolate our baby orangutan.

-Sing for Songbirds project deals with the plight of the Indonesian Songbirds and how raising awareness and fundraising campaigns can really make a difference to the songbirds.
+Sing for Songbirds project deals with the plight of the Indonesian Songbirds and how raising awareness and fundraising campaigns can really make a difference to the songbirds like Java.

 Make A Change- the project helps children to identify their buying powers as consumers making a change to products that contain sustainable palm oil.

 We are helping to create demand in the UK for sustainable palm oil, and through the Sustainable Palm Oil Challenge we are celebrating the companies who are already committed to 100% Roundtable on Sustainable Palm Oil (RSPO) certified sustainable palm oil, supporting those that want to be sustainable and making it easier for people to choose sustainable palm oil products.